 Challenge 6: Collecting co-pays and deductibles

 In the Practice Profitability Index, the percentage of physicians who spend more than one day per week on paperwork increased from 58% in 2013 to 70% in 2014.
 This trend is leading to a decrease in physicians’ on-the-job happiness.
-Prior authorizations are a major source of burden, as more payers are requiring prior authorizations for drugs and procedures.
+Prior authorizations constitute a significant source of burden, as more payers require prior approvals for drugs and procedures.
 A 2012 Kaiser study estimated that physicians spend more than 868 million hours annually on prior authorization activities.

 Challenge 8: Rising operational costs

 In this continually changing system, more practices are struggling to maintain their financial state.
 More than 84% of physicians have said that their practices are doing the same or worse financially than a year ago, according to the 2014 Medical Economics Physician Practice Survey.
 Personnel costs are most likely going to keep rising, and competition with hospitals for employees has driven up wages.
 The Clinical Advisor discovered that the average salary among nurse practitioners was $94.881 for 2014.
 In 2011, by comparison, the average nurse practitioners’ salaries were between $75,556 and $90,114.